top of page

 Mushroom Medicine: The Future of Functional Fungi

-In this workshop we will explore some of the new research into lesser known mushrooms- how to harvest, prepare and use for various acute and chronic health conditions.
+Mushroom Medicine - Explore some of the newest research into lesser-known mysteries of the mushroom kingdom: how to harvest & prepare wild fungi, and uses for various acute & chronic health conditions.

 AHG22_122.jpg